Lawrence Bragg: Work on sound ranging

 Bragg was commissioned early in World War I in the Royal Horse Artillery as a second lieutenant of the Leicestershire battery.
 In 1915 he was seconded to the Royal Engineers to develop a method to localise enemy artillery from the boom of their firing.
 On 2 September 1915 his brother was killed during the Gallipoli Campaign.
 Shortly afterwards, he and his father were awarded the Nobel Prize in Physics.
 He was 25 years old and remains the youngest science laureate.
 The problem with sound ranging was that the heavy guns boomed at too low a frequency to be detected by a microphone.
 After months of frustrating failure he and his group devised a hot wire air wave detector that solved the problem.
 In this work he was aided by Charles Galton Darwin, William Sansome Tucker, Harold Roper Robinson, Edward Andrade and Henry Harold Hemming.
 British sound ranging was very effective; there was a unit in every British Army and their system was adopted by the Americans when they entered the war.
-For his work during the war he was awarded the Military Cross and appointed Officer of the Order of the British Empire.
-He was also Mentioned in Despatches on 16 June 1916, 4 January 1917 and 7 July 1919.
+For his work during the war he was awarded the Military Cross and appointed Officer of the Order of the British Empire (OBE).
+He was also mentioned in dispatches on 16 June 1916, 4 January 1917 and 7 July 1919.

 Hot wire sound ranging was used in World War II during which he served as a civilian adviser.

 Between the wars, from 1919 to 1937, he worked at the Victoria University of Manchester as Langworthy Professor of Physics.
 He became the director of the National Physical Laboratory in Teddington in 1937.

 After World War II, Bragg returned to Cambridge, splitting the Cavendish Laboratory into research groups.
 He believed that "the ideal research unit is one of six to twelve scientists and a few assistants".